soundcrowd-ursula/mttkay.github.com/source/_posts/2013-08-25-functional-reactive-programming-on-android-with-rxjava.markdown

 }
 {% endcodeblock %}

-Now this is not a very interesting example.
-Let's have a look at how we might implement the download task as an Rx `Observable`.
+For something more interesting, you can implement the download task as an Rx `Observable`:

 {% codeblock lang:java %}
 private Observable<File> downloadFileObservable() {